-In the line of fire, Arab states urge Trump to deescalate Israel-Iran war
+In the line of fire, Arab states urge Trump to de-escalate Israel-Iran war

 With much to lose, Arab states have emerged as the loudest voices calling for diplomacy to end the Israel-Iran conflict and are spearheading eleventh-hour contacts to prevent a wider war.

-Gulf Arab states and Jordan are currently trying to deescalate the conflict, with Oman and Qatar set to host last-ditch talks this week between U.S. envoy Steve Witkoff and the Iranian foreign minister.
+Gulf Arab states and Jordan are currently trying to de-escalate the conflict, with Oman and Qatar set to host last-ditch talks this week between U.S. envoy Steve Witkoff and the Iranian foreign minister.
 The twin goals: to reach a ceasefire and a nuclear deal.

 A leading concern is that if the United States were to join Israel’s offensive, these Arab countries – already in the line of fire between Iran and Israel – host U.S. military bases that could become targets.